hsghori/CS-Notes/high-performance-computer-architecture.md

 ### Memory consistency
-We have already talked about memory coherence which maintains that accesses to the same address maintain the sameo order accross cores. __Memory consistency__ is the property that access to all addresses maintain the same order accross cores.
+We have already talked about memory coherence which maintains that accesses to the same address maintain the sameo order across cores. __Memory consistency__ is the property that access to all addresses maintain the same order across cores.
 While the need for consistency is not as obvious as the need for coherence, it is very important - especially when dealing with out of order processors.

 __Sequential consistency__ is the most natural type of consistency to think about.
 It says that the result of any